 Initial sessions, approximately 90 minutes long, are $175.
 Follow-up sessions, 60-70 minutes, are $140.
-If you want ongoing regular sessions, and $140 is too expensive for you, please discuss with Sara what payment or payment plan will work for both of you.
+Sliding scale is available–please ask Sara about it.
 When Sara’s traveling outside of Berkeley, rates vary depending on location and whether clients are also taking classes the same week.

 Can I use insurance to pay?